 Be honest with your lawyer

 One of the worst things that a lawyer can experience is when they go to court and learn negative information about you.
 It’s imperative that you share everything there is to know about your marriage and subsequent breakup.
-If you’re in NSW, look for to help you get through this tough time.
+If you’re in NSW, look for a good family lawyer in Parramatta to help you get through this tough time.

 Accept the stress